 State of the Arts

 One of the major events The Arts Partnership hosts each year is the State of the Arts, a social event loosely modeled after the State of the Cities that celebrates the successes of the arts in the past year.
-The State of the Arts 2018 took place on Tuesday, June 12 at NDSU Barry Hall.
+Our 2019 State of the Arts event is from 7:30-9 a.m.
+Tuesday, June 11 at NDSU Barry Hall.
 This year, our State of the Arts event serves as the conclusion of our inaugural Business Breakfast Series on March 19, April 16 and May 21 at the Hjemkomst Center.
 You can find more information about this series and purchase your tickets here.

 Because we can’t have a State of the Arts event without art, we also have one of our many amazing Partners perform for the audience.
 For example, in 2017 the Fargo-Moorhead Ballet performed a beautiful piece inspired by an indigenous woman named Nimuué, or “Lady of the Lake.”
 In 2018, ND Poetry Out Loud winner Maria Modi Tuya and FM Golden Blend moved and entertained us with their art.